 Group 137 is a local chapter of Amnesty International USA located in San Diego, California.
-We’ve been around for over 40 years and continue to meet twice a month to write letters on urgent actions and plan our events.
+We’ve been around for 50 years and continue to meet twice a month to write letters on urgent actions and plan our events.

 We also run the Human Rights Book Discussion meetup group.

 To learn our meeting times and location, and a little about what our meetings are like, click here.

 We’ll have a table with human rights information outside The Station Tavern and Burgers (2204 Fern St) for the South Park Holiday Walkabout and Tree Lighting.
 The tree lighting begins at 5:30 at the Grape Street Square, followed by the Walkabout in South Park.

 Annual Write4Rights and Holiday Card Action to take place during our regular meeting time, 7:00 pm on Monday, Dec 9th at Mazara Pizzeria, 2302 30th St. This year we’ll write on 10 human rights cases of children and young people whose lives and freedom are at risk.
 We’ll again have a special dessert and drink for attendees plus prizes for writing the most letters and cards!